headspace Rockingham is a free and confidential early intervention service for young people aged 12-25.

 - Sunday: Closed

 headspace Rockingham is operated by 360 Health + Community.
-All headspace services are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Perth South (WA Primary Health Alliance Ltd).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.